techidaily/site-win11-tips/source/_posts/accessing-windows-terminal-for-quake-environment.md

 ![The windows terminal in quake mode](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/windows-terminal-quake.jpg)

  If you want the command-line tool to be run as an administrator, you will need to use the second method.
-Learn how to open[Windows PowerShell or Command Prompt as an administrator](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .
+Learn how to open [Windows PowerShell or Command Prompt as an administrator](https://www.makeuseof.com/windows-open-command-prompt-powershell/) .

 ## Hiding and Restoring the Terminal Window